 To understand how a cochlear implant works it is first necessary to understand how hearing ears hear and process sound.
 In hearing ears, sound waves cause changes in air pressure in the canal, which make the eardrum vibrate.
-These vibrations pass into the inner ear, or cochlear, which is filled with fluid.
+These vibrations pass into the inner ear, or cochlea, which is filled with fluid.

 When a sound is made the fluid in the cochlear moves and stimulates these hair cells to send a small electrical charge to the auditory (hearing) nerve.
-This small electrical current passes along the nerve to the brain where it is understood as sound.
+This small electrical current passes through the nerve to the brain where it is understood as sound.

 If the cochlear has damaged hair cells it will not be able to effectively change sound vibrations into an electrical current.
-A cochlear implant makes up for the lack of intact hair cells by placing an electrode array (with several electrode contacts) within the cochlear.
+A cochlear implant makes up for the lack of intact hair cells by placing an electrode array (with several electrode contacts) within the cochlea.
 This delivers sound and speech information directly to the auditory nerve by way of small electrical currents.

 Unlike hearing aids, which make sound louder, a cochlear implant bypasses the non-functional parts of the ear and delivers small electrical signals directly to the auditory nerve.